sosadetz/Reading-by-Twilight/README.md

 DOI [ADD]

-This repository contains a research appendix relating to the prototype semantic search engine for eighteenth-century texts.
+This repository contains a research appendix relating to my prototype semantic search engine for eighteenth-century texts.

 **1. Query Details**